fbeltrao/dotnet-observability-sample/README.md

 Before OpenTelemetry (or it's predecessors OpenCensus and OpenTracing), adding observability would often mean adding proprietary SDKs (in)directly to the code base.

 The current state of the OpenTelemetry .NET SDK is still in alpha.
+Azure Monitor Application Insights team investing in OpenTelemetry as a next step of Azure Monitor SDKs evolution.
 In the sample code provided I am using Application Insights SDK as well to compare results with a tool I am familiar with.

 ### Quick explanation about tracing